Typography for mobile

 • Overloading on fonts: Using too many different typefaces can make interfaces cluttered and confusing.

-• Neglecting contrast: Low contrast between text and background reduces legibility, especially in bright or direct lighting.
+• Neglecting Contrast: Low contrast between text and background reduces legibility, especially in bright or direct lighting.

 • Inconsistent spacing: Poorly done spacing can disrupt the reading flow and confuse users.